tihana-gray/pands-project/README.md

 The Iris dataset, introduced by British statistician Ronald A. Fisher in a 1936 research publication, stands as one of the most extensively utilised datasets within the domains of data science and machine learning.

-This research titled *"The use of multiple measurements in taxonomic problems"* contains 150 samples (50 each) of iris flowers collected from there species:
+This research titled *"The use of multiple measurements in taxonomic problems"* contains 150 samples (50 each) of iris flowers collected from three species:
 - *Iris setosa*
 - *Iris versicolor*
 - *Iris virginica*